 Construction work is on hold until further notice.

-Travelers and employees may notice brief closures in the terminal and concourses for system upgrades.
-This includes some daytime work in the Central Market in May and June.
+Travelers and employees may continue to notice brief, closures in the terminal and concourses for system upgrades.
+This includes some daytime work in the Central Market in June.
 Cones and soft barriers (drapes) will mark off work areas.
 An 8-foot walkway will be maintained for employees and passengers.

-Temporary closures at gates/waiting areas (two at a time) in Concourse A continue through May and then move to Concourse B in June and July.
+Temporary closures at gates/waiting areas (two at a time) are planned in Concourse B during June and July.
 Extra seating will be available.
-System improvements will last through this summer but should not affect overall operations or travelers.
+System improvements will last through summer but should not affect overall operations or travelers.